 Uptime is incredibly important when hosting your website on a server.
 Higher uptime means happy visitors who can browse your website without dealing with errors or slow speeds.
 A VPS almost always guarantees high uptime, which is why it’s a popular choice for hosting a website.

-How to host a website on a VPS
+How to host a site on a VPS

 Now that we know how hosting your website on a VPS could benefit your business, here’s a step-by-step approach to getting up and running.